-agricultural operations often Past were designed and implemented in a fragmented manner, lacking the supportive and facilitative components for achieving economic, social, and environmental objectives.
+Past agricultural operations were often designed and implemented in a fragmented manner, lacking the supportive and facilitative components for achieving economic, social, and environmental objectives.
 It is essential that agricultural operations are not confined to production aspects, but be broadened enough to incorporate associated supply chain facilities and services such as transportation, packaging, storage, and marketing to bring produce and other commodities to consumers without loss in quantity or deterioration in quality.